Hyra/mindthecode.com/_posts/2013-02-28-customize-the-terminal.markdown

 ---
-title: "Customize the terminal"
+title: Customize the terminal
+description: >-
-description: In this post I want to show you how you can customize the terminal to not only make it look cool but work better, too
+  In this post I want to show you how you can customize the terminal to not only make it look cool but work better, too
-tags: ['terminal', 'zsh']
+tags:
+  - terminal
+  - zsh
-publishDate: 2013-02-28
+publishDate: 2013-02-28T00:00:00.000Z
 layout: post
 header: customize-terminal.gif
 ---